George L. Stuart Jr.

 Stuart received a B.A. degree in Economics from the University of Florida and an M.B.A. from Harvard University's Graduate School of Business.
-He was elected to the Orlando City Council in 1972, served in the Florida State Senate from 1978 until 1990 as a member of the Democratic Party, and ran for governor.
+He was elected to the Orlando City Council in 1972, served in the Florida State Senate for the 14th district from 1978 until 1990 as a member of the Democratic Party, and ran for governor.
 After his tenure in the state senate he was Secretary and Chief Executive Officer of the State of Florida's Department of Business and Professional Regulation from 1991 until January 1995.